Stanford Norman McLeod Nairne: First Boer War of 1880

 In 1880 the 94th were widely distributed throughout the Transvaal, and one of the garrisons was established at Lydenburg (consisting of A and F Companies.)
 Capt Nairne was as usual in command of F Company.
 It was during the re-concentration of the companies in December 1880, in response to outbreaks of civil disorder by the Boers that A and F companies were ordered to march from Leydenberg to Pretoria.
 They were attacked at Bronkhorstspruit in what proved to be the opening clash of the First Boer War.

 The 94th lost one officer (Lieutenant Herbert Augustine Christopher Harrison) and 53 men killed in the carnage of the attack.
 Another four officers and 88 men received wounds of which three officers (Lt.Col.
 Philip Robert Anstruther, Captain Stanford Norman McLeod Nairne and Captain James MacSwiney) and 18 men later died.
 One officer and 105 men became prisoners of the Boers.
-(The information on these three military engagements has been summarised from the following article:

 Details of the ensuing siege of the British garrison at Lydenberg by the Boers are recorded by Mary Long the wife of the Lieutenant who was left in charge of the garrison at Lydenberg in her book Peace and War in the Transvaal.
 Lt Long (with 50 men) was left in charge of stores at Lydenberg while the 94th marched from Lydenberg to Bronkhorstspruit where they were ambushed.

 Captain Nairne was originally buried with his fellow officers in a walled enclosure at the site of the battle.
 The gravestones were later moved to their present site near the battlefield which is a few km south of Bronkhorstspruit on the road to Delmas.